psytester/psytester.github.io/README.md

 ### Table of content

 Every family has a skeleton in the cupboard.
 Keep going.
-Disclosure is comming soon around end of March or mid of April.
+Disclosure is comming soon in July 2019.

 #### Smart Home == Smart Hack?